fubinf/sedrila/README.md

 Then use the IDE global search to work through these layer-by-layer.
 Demote items to a lower priority (or remove them) when they become stale.
 Kick out prio 3 items when they become unlikely.

-## 6.2 `src/*` (outdated, some parts to be taken over to new architecture)

-This will map markdown files present in `content` to html files in the target directory `out` in the same directory structure.
-Files that are not markdown files will be copied over.

-Be aware that starting files with hyperlinks will confuse the meta data plugin.

-Custom commands:

-* `!toc` will create a table of contents up to a depth of 2.
-It reads the `title` meta data

-   You can provide an additional argument to define the target attribute for the generated links.
-   If the provided target is #, the links will instead link to anchors.

-* `!subtoc` will do that, but only display the part of the table of contents related to this pat

-   This will not include items of a depth that are not included in the main table of content.

-* `!inline file` will inline the contents of another file.

-   This will _not_ create an html file for that file and it will only work in sub-directories

-* `!resources` is just a shortcut for `!inline resources.md`

-   Ideally, there will be some option to reference links provided in there in some way

-* `!overview folder` inlines folder/overview.md and the title links to folder/index.html

-   A `target` meta data in the overview file can override the link target.

-* `!tasks` will inline all other files in the same folder

-Each inline will be wrapped in its own div, containing a class named after their respective command.

-In addition, an optional `src/header.html` and `src/footer.html` will be prepended/appended to each produced html file.

-You can define alternative header and footer files on a per file basis via the `header` and `footer` meta data.
-Please note that this will override both, even if only one of them is provided,

-**Usage**

-Running main.py will produce the target directory if missing.

-If called with the optional argument `clean`, it will remove that directory beforehand.

-If called with the optional argument `test`, it will instead run some unit tests